ooa64/ibtcl/README.md

 Interbase/Firebird extension for Tcl.

+Changed 01.11.2020, bugfix:

+        - Fixed SQLDIALECT usage in the ib_open.
+        - Support for FLOAT and INT64 db fields.
+        - Makefile updated to build shared lib.

 Changed 24.10.2015, version 0.1.1:

         - Optional database role and encoding for the ib_open call.
         - Uses UTF-8 conversions.
         - Defines SQLDIALECT in cmd.c (3 by default).
         - Defines TCLDATEFORMAT in cmd.c (string datetime instead of tcltime by default).
         - Can be compiled on Windows, MSVC makefile included.